Digital signature: Limitations

+Prior knowledge of a public key can be used to verify authenticity of a signed message, but not the other way around—prior knowledge of a signed message cannot be used to verify authenticity of a public key.

+In some signature schemes, given a signed message, it is easy to construct a public key under which the signed message will pass verification, even without knowledge of the private key that was used to make the signed message in the first place.

 Non-repudiation

 Non-repudiation, or more specifically non-repudiation of origin, is an important aspect of digital signatures.
 By this property, an entity that has signed some information cannot at a later time deny having signed it.
 Similarly, access to the public key only does not enable a fraudulent party to fake a valid signature.

 Note that these authentication, non-repudiation etc. properties rely on the secret key not having been revoked prior to its usage.
 Public revocation of a key-pair is a required ability, else leaked secret keys would continue to implicate the claimed owner of the key-pair.
 Checking revocation status requires an "online" check; e.g., checking a certificate revocation list or via the Online Certificate Status Protocol.
 Very roughly this is analogous to a vendor who receives credit-cards first checking online with the credit-card issuer to find if a given card has been reported lost or stolen.
 Of course, with stolen key pairs, the theft is often discovered only after the secret key's use, e.g., to sign a bogus certificate for espionage purpose.